csilvestro/apdupdated/README.md

 * practice - practice your Github skills

 **IIFE - This branch contains an example of usinge the IIFE methodology.**

-*Function expressions that are invoked as soon as the function is declared.
 ```
 (() => {
     //Write functions here